serdarcw/My_projects/017-Capstone-project-AWS/Readme_solution.md

 ## Step 17-18: Create S3 Event and set it as trigger for Lambda Function

-Go to the S3 console and select the S3 bucket named `awscapstonec3<name>blog.
+Go to the S3 console and select the S3 bucket named `awscapstonec3<name>blog`.

-- Go to the properties menu ---> Scroll down and come to the Event notifications part
+- Go to the properties menu ---> Go to the Event notifications part

 - Click create event notification for creating object
 ```text